5hubh4m/5hubh4m.github.io/home.markdown

 ----
 {: data-content=" what I'm doing "}

 I am co-advised by Dr. Robbert van Renesse[^rvr] and Dr. Lorenzo Alvisi[^lorenzo].
-I am working on a new kind of coordination-free protocol for a distributed shared log.
+Right now I am exploring the limits of two-sided RDMA systems, ideating new paradigms to help developers build one-sided RDMA applications, and designing novel consensus protocols that can take advantage of modern networking hardware's bandwidths and latency.

 ----
 {: data-content=" what I've done "}